What is Trim in a House?

 It uses large panels on the lower half of a wall.
 These panels can be used alone or sandwiched between chair rails and baseboards.

-This trim helps to protect walls from damage while providing a decorative finish.
 Modern wainscoting made with vinyl or plastic can even be used in bathrooms and kitchens to reduce water damage.
 As a bonus, it makes it easier to keep your walls clean.

 Picture Rails